ChicagovsDenver

 Groceries

-Comparing the cost of living between Chicago, United States and Denver, United States reveals significant insights for anyone considering relocation or travel in 2025.
-Our comprehensive analysis shows that Chicago is more affordable than Denver by approximately 2.4%.
+Comparing the cost of living between Chicago, United States and Denver, United States reveals significant insights for anyone considering relocation or travel in 2026.
+Our comprehensive analysis shows that Chicago is more expensive than Denver by approximately 2.6%.
 This comparison covers essential living expenses including housing, food, transportation, and utilities, providing you with a complete picture of what to expect financially in each city.

 Key Cost Differences

-Housing costs in Chicago are higher than in Denver by 8%.
-A one-bedroom apartment in Chicago's city center costs around $2,200, while the same in Denver is approximately $1,900.
+Housing costs in Chicago are higher than in Denver.
+A one-bedroom apartment in Chicago's city center costs around $2,352, while the same in Denver is approximately $1,900.

 Public transportation in Chicago is more affordable, with monthly passes at $105 compared to $114 in Denver.